-While international surrogacy programs can answer every detailed question you have about this process, you can find some of the basic information you need to know here.
+While international surrogacy programs can answer every detailed question you have about this process (you can contact us today if you want to learn more about international surrogacy pros and cons), you can find some of the basic information you need to know here.

 How Does International Surrogacy Work?

 Just as many Americans wish to become parents through surrogacy, there are also intended parents in other countries.
 Many of these intended parents live in countries where surrogacy is illegal, so if they want to have a child through surrogacy, they must look to countries where surrogacy is legal.

 Many states in the U.S. offer safe legal environments to complete a surrogacy abroad.
 This is why some foreign intended parents come to the U.S. to complete their families.

 Why People Choose International Surrogacy Programs in the United States